 Hormone Loss Causes Fatigue Symptoms

-There are many reasons for hormone decline leading to fatigue symptoms.
-The first reason is the hormone decline in DHEA, testosterone, and thyroid hormone that occurs with aging.
+There are other reasons for hormone decline leading to fatigue symptoms.
+Another reason is the hormone decline in DHEA, testosterone, and thyroid hormone that occurs with aging.
 Another is the loss of hormones with the perimenopause and menopause transitions.

 Low thyroid function due to nutritional deficiencies can cause fatigue symptoms at any age, even in young people.
 Also, an autoimmune thyroid disease called Hashimoto’s thyroiditis is another cause of fatigue symptoms.